jeffrey-almanzar/e-commerce-project/README.md

 Developed this application in collaboration with Asifa Khan.

 ### What I worked on:
 •  Managed the state of the entire application.
-In addition, I added state and interactivity to the sateless components created by Asifa.
+In addition, I added state and interactivity to the stateless components created by Asifa.
 •  Implemented the shopping cart functionality.
 •  Implemented real payment handling using the Stripe API.
 •  Implemented user authentication.